When the weather is cold, enjoying a warm cup of tea with your favorite little person is a wonderful way to spend an afternoon.

 This cozy, antiques-filled tea room serves traditional British high tea (loose tea leaves with a diffuser), along with scones, finger sandwiches and light lunches.
 Freshly baked desserts, hot chocolate, and a selection of low-sugar desserts are also available.
 Children get their own teapot with every kids' meal.
 Reservations are recommended and can be made online.

-RELATED: Old-fashioned ice cream parlors kids will love
+RELATED: Old-fashioned ice cream parlors LI kids will love

 The Secret Garden — Port Jefferson

 This spot is adorable and has a large menu.
 However, children must be 7 or older.
-It offers several options, including dessert tea, a cream tea, a snack tea, and, of course, a full afternoon tea.
+Options include dessert tea, cream tea, snack tea, and, of course, a full afternoon tea.
 Reservations are recommended, and the cafe asks to be notified 24 hours in advance for dietary restrictions.